 Sleek speed- and temperature-control buttons also make a departure from the regular clunky switches, with subtle coloured lights to signify which setting you’re using.
 We also love the signature grey and fuschia Dyson colouring, but for anyone who wants a fiercer or more gender-neutral colour, there’s also a black and nickel option.

 Despite being quieter than most of its competitors, the dryer lives up to its name with its hit of power.
 With a sound more akin to a sci-fi jet than a hair dryer, the Supersonic emits a high-velocity stream of controlled air to dry locks in seconds.

 A clever heat-control feature that regulates every 20 seconds, as well as four different degree options, also maintains an optimum temperature, so that hair dries without being frazzled, making for a shinier finish.

-With nifty features wrapped up in a neat little package, the nimble Supersonic makes for effortless styling and the relatively light weight, coupled with a hidden motor in the handle, rather than in the barrel like other dryers, distributes the weight so that your hand can cradle the tool comfortably, meaning no more achy arms – no matter how thick or difficult your hair is.
+With nifty features wrapped up in a neat little package, the nimble Supersonic makes for effortless styling.
+It's one of the quietest hair dryers we've tried and is relatively lightweight.
+This, coupled with a hidden motor in the handle rather than in the barrel like other dryers, distributes the weight evenly so that your hand can cradle the tool comfortably, meaning no more achy arms – no matter how thick or difficult your hair is.